ying-teaching/rn/docs/ch03/README.md

 - the `flex` parameter only supporting a single number.

 Many RN components are both containers and items thus they use all the above styles.

-Check RN [Layout with Flexbox](https://reactnative.dev/docs/flexbox) for detail information and examples.